matloff/dbgR/README.md

 This will create a new window, with a new instance of R running in it.
-Let's call this new one Window 1, and refer to the original one (from which you called **debugR**) as Window 0.
-During the debugging process, you will primarily be working with Window 0.
-(If you happen to look at Window 1, you'll see that **debugR** is sending commands to the R session in Window 1, but you should focus on Window 0.)
+Let's call this new one Window 1, and refer to the original one (from which you called **dbgR**) as Window 0.
+During the debugging process, you will primarily be working with Window 0, but will use Window 1 for viewing program output.

+(If you happen to look at Window 1, you'll see that **dbgR** is sending commands to the R session in Window 1, but you should focus on Window 0.)

 </li> </p>

 <li> In the command area (space at the bottom of Window 0 type)